rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/common-gs/auth-using-curl.rst

 To make it easier to include these and other values in API requests, use the ``export`` command to create environment variables that can be substituted for the actual values.
 For example, you can create an ``API_ENDPOINT`` variable to store the URL for accessing an API service.
-To reference the value in an API request, prefix the variable name with a $, for example ``$API_ENDPOINT``.
+To reference the value in an API request, prefix the variable name with a $ symbol, for example, ``$API_ENDPOINT``.

 .. include:: ../common-gs/using-env-variables.rst